Nirekha Peak Climbing

 Answer: If you have those climbing gear at your home bring them along with you.
 If you don’t have them, you can rent them either in Kathmandu or at Name Bazaar.

 Question: How much additional money do I need per day?

 Answer: You can allocate US$ 08 – 10 for a lunch/dinner in Kathmandu and it depends on your spending habits.
 US$ 7 to 10 US$ each day will be enough to buy bottles of water, chocolates, tea coffee, and some drinks while you are on your trek.

 Nirekha peak climbing highlights

-- Best view of Mt Everest, Lhotse, Nuptse, Amadablam, Lobuche, Cho oyu, Thamserku ..etc
+- Best sights of Mount Everest, Lhotse, Nuptse, Amadablam, Lobuche, Cho Oyu, Thamserku ..etc.

 Nirekha peak climbing Note:

-It is, however, very unlikely that the itinerary would be substantially altered.
+It is, however, very unlikely that the schedule would be substantially altered.
 If modifications are necessary the leader will decide the best alternative option, taking into consideration the best interests of the whole group.
-Where a change does occur, we do everything we can to minimize its effect, but we cannot be responsible for the results of changes or delays.
+When a change does occur, we do everything we can to minimize its effect, but we cannot be responsible for the results of changes or delays.

 Cost & Departures